 The proposed lightweight, safe, distributed model acts as a hybrid mechanism, combining blockchain and IoMT to protect users’ private data.
 The hybrid IoMT system simplifies privacy protection and ensures data integrity.
 Furthermore, the model addresses attacks and safeguards confidential data in all distributed blockchain scenarios.
 The researchers propose using a smart contract with distributed consensus features to enhance privacy prevention strategies that act as a firewall against possible attacks.

-Importance of IoT in Healthcare Key Points
+Why the Importance of IoT in Healthcare Is Growing

 If you are a chronic care, telehealth, RPM services, or software company member, book a consultation and free demo to learn more about leveraging Tenovi’s FDA-cleared remote patient monitoring devices and data aggregation solutions.